-Cardiomyopathy (kahr-dee-o-my-OP-uh-thee)is a disease of abnormal heart muscle.
+Cardiomyopathy is a disease of abnormal heart muscle.
 There are three main types of cardiomyopathy — dilated, hypertrophic and restrictive.
 Cardiomyopathy makes it harder for your heart to pump and deliver blood to the rest of your body.
 Cardiomyopathy can lead to heart failure.

 Cardiomyopathy can be treated.
 The type of treatment you'll receive depends on which type of cardiomyopathy you have and how serious it is.
 Your treatment may include medications, surgically implanted devices or, in severe cases, a heart transplant.

 In the early stages, people with cardiomyopathy may not have any signs and symptoms.
 But as the condition advances, signs and symptoms usually appear.
 Cardiomyopathy signs and symptoms may include: